-As spring weather approaches, and with it, the chance for severe storms, now is the critical time to be sure your investor clients who own Atlantic coastal properties have the appropriate coverage needed should one or more of these forecasted storms strike.
-These types of storms may entail many causes of loss at the same time, that may not all be covered by the same insurance policy.
+As spring weather approaches, and with it, the chance for severe storms, now is the best time to be sure your investor clients have the appropriate coverage needed.
+These climate events may involve many causes of loss simultaneously, which may not all be covered by the same insurance policy.

 These three coverages, though not exhaustive, may kick in at various points in a windstorm:

 - Named Storm